gfilicetti/gke-github-deployment/github-actions/README.md

 ## Provisioning with Terraform

-1. Create remote state for Terraform in Google Cloud Storage (this is only required the first time you use the Terraform GitHub actions):
+0. (One time only) Create remote state for Terraform in Google Cloud Storage:

   ```bash
   sh ./scripts/setup-tfstate.sh
   ```

-2. Now that our one time set up is finished, follow these steps to invoke the GitHub Action that will run terraform to provision our infrastructure.
+1. Follow these steps to invoke the GitHub Action that will run terraform to provision our infrastructure.
     1. Navigate to the **Actions** tab in GitHub
     1. On the left side, click **Terraform Deployment**
     1. On the right side, click the **Run workflow** button